11 Best Cream Cheese Substitutes

 One of the best reasons for using hung curd as an alternative to cream cheese is the fact that it has a lower fat content.
 Which is always a good thing, right?

 If you’re looking for a healthier option for cream cheese, hung curd is your best bet.
 It’s also a versatile product.
-You can use it to make delicious dips, for baking goods, and for cake frostings, but you will need to a bit of honey or maple syrup to make it sweeter.
+It’s a great ingredient to make delicious dips, for baking goods, and for cake frostings, but you will need to a bit of honey or maple syrup to make it sweeter.

 5. Tofu (Soft Bean Curd)